 Conflicts of interest - HSBC Global Asset Management

-HSBC Global Asset Management Limited is a global organisation which provides a wide range of financial products and services.
+HSBC Asset Management is a global organisation which provides a wide range of financial products and services.
 As such, it, or a company with whom it has an association, may from time-to-time have interests which conflict with its clients’ interests or with the duties that it owes to its clients.
-These include conflicts arising between the interests of HSBC Global Asset Management, its associates & employees, the interests of its clients, and also conflicts between clients themselves.
+These include conflicts arising between the interests of HSBC Asset Management, its associates & employees, the interests of its clients, and also conflicts between clients themselves.

 We have established procedures that are designed to identify, prevent and or manage such conflicts.
 These include organisational and administrative arrangements to safeguard the interests of our clients.

 Potential Conflicts of Interest

 Detailed below are some of the frequent conflicts that we aim to identify and resolve through applying our Conflicts of Interest Policy.